WJTA: New station for Lima area on the air

 According to its official website, Holy Family Communications purchased station WONB 94.9 mHz in Ada on December 12 of 2019.
 The purchase of WONB was approved by the FCC on March 4, 2020.
 The station is a simulcast of WJTA for the greater Lima area.

 A new callsign (WOHA) was also approved, and commenced simulcasting WJTA's programming on April 22, 2020.
 Ohio Northern University will continue to use the WONB callsign as an internet-based station and concentrates solely on webcasting.

 New studio and office location

 On August 10, 2022, Holy Family Radio moved its upgraded studio and office from its WJTA transmitter site near Leipsic to its permanent location in the former Glandorf school building (now the St. John the Baptist Parish Center) at 103 North Main St. in its community of license of Glandorf, Ohio.
 The event was celebrated with a grand opening ceremony with Mary Ann Deitering cutting the ribbon followed by a fellowship dinner and open house for its listeners, underwriters, families and supporters.

-Holy Family Radio's online audiostream can also be heard from its official website and via its mobile app for celphones.
+Holy Family Radio's online audiostream can also be heard from its official website and via its mobile app for cellphones.

+Plans are being made for additional full-power FM repeater stations (90.9 in Fostoria and 89.7 in Van Wert) pending FCC approval.